destinmoulton/tetrjs/README.md

 #### HTML and Templates
 ***
-index.html contains a basic set of HTML and mustache templates to get started.
+The HTML mustache templates are stored in the templates directory.

+The templates are compiled using (hoganizer)[https://github.com/askmike/hoganizer].

 #### License
 ***